tomster/ezjail-deploy/examples/README.rst

 Bootstrapping
 =============

-Bootstrapping is an optional convenience command to setup the jail host to meet the requirements to install and run ezjail-remote.
+Bootstrapping is an optional convenience command to setup the jail host to meet the requirements to install and run ezjail-deploy.

 The default bootstrap does the following: